ShriekingNinja/SCS/Log/BERKANO_PROTOCOL.md

 - In **public entries**, the `Prompt:` must be **preserved verbatim** — no paraphrasing is allowed.
 This fossilization ensures the origin of cognition is traceable and auditable.
 - In **private entries**, prompts may be **lightly paraphrased** to protect sensitive content or preserve professional tone.
 Any modifications must be disclosed in the `Audit` section.

 This rule guarantees both audit integrity and user privacy.
+H0 Axiom 5 (This is the Way) mandates practice over dogma in audits.

 ---